rollick/pok3r/README.md

 The LED color signals the current key layer.
 The keys on the key dance are those printed on the key on top, top being the printed glyphs closes to the screen.

-Press the <kbd>FN</kbd> and the layer key for a few seconds, until the LED color changes.
+Press the <kbd>FN</kbd> and the layer key and release, on release the colour should change and the keyboard layer selected.

+LED color changes.

 | Layer   | Color  | Key dance                  |